I’m pretty excited today because I’m going to compare the Nike Pegasus vs Brooks Ghost.

 That Zoom unit just gives the shoe a little pop and it makes it seem a little more responsive on the toe-off.

-The Ghost has made a change in the 14th iteration.
-The Ghost 13 had a blend of foams in their midsole.
-They had the DNA Loft mixed with their BioMogo.
+The Ghost has made a change in the Ghost 14 compared to the Ghost 13.
+The Ghost 13 had a blend of DNA Loft mixed with their BioMogo foams in their midsole.
 Now they’ve changed it and they have gone to a full-length DNA Loft.

 Again, I think this is the main difference and this is what it comes down to if you’re going to be choosing between the Ghost or the Pegasus.